loicmathieu/delay-service/README.md

 # The API
 ## GET /delay
-The GET endpoint will respond OK after a fixed delay of 250ms by default, you can customize the fixed delay by specifying a `?delay=nb` query param where nb is the number of millisecond before the endpoint will respond.
+The GET endpoint will respond OK after a fixed delay of 250ms by default, you can customize the fixed delay by specifying a `?delay=nb` query param where nb is the number of milliseconds before the endpoint will respond.

+## POST /delay
+The POST endpoint will respond a 204 HTTP status after a fixed delay of 250ms by default, you can customize the fixed delay by specifying a `?delay=nb` query param where nb is the number of milliseconds before the endpoint will respond.